 Carolyn attends Tallowood Baptist Church and has a daughter, son-in-law and two grandsons.

-Kristie Ondracek, Board Member
+Krista Kiblawi, Board Member

-Robert Crutchfield, Board Member
+Margaret Laney, Board Member

 Marchelle Peters, Board Member

-Lewis White, Member
+Lewis White, Board Member

-Lewis White joined the Arc of Katy Board of Directors in October of 2018.
+Lewis White joined The Arc of Katy Board of Directors in October of 2018.
 He is an attorney with the Law Office of Lewis White PLLC.

-Lewis has been recognized as one of Katy’s Top 100 Men and serves as a Deacon at Second Baptist Church.
+Lewis has been recognized as one of Katy’s Top 100 Men and serves as a deacon at Second Baptist Church.
 He also serves as a student mentor with the Katy ISD KEYS mentoring program.

-Lewis and his wife, Chakilla have two children.
+Lewis and his wife, Chakilla, have two children.